bqmelo/flood-impacts-mapping-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0.

+## Prerequisites
+Before you begin, make sure you have installed:

+- Node.js (v19 or higher)
+- Angular CLI (v18.1.0 or higher)

+## Configuration
+Backend API Configuration:

+Make sure you have the [API project](https://github.com/bqmelo/flood-impacts-mapping-api) running on your local.

 ## Development server

+Run `npm install` to install all the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.